esalesky/visrep/README-visual-text.md

 Both the aligned and unaligned pre-trained models use an OCR CNN-based architecture.
 The OCR model consists of 7 convolution layers with max-pooling after layers 2 and 4.
 A bridge layer is used to combine the CNN output height and channels into the 512-dimensional embedding at each step width.
 The aligned model uses an adaptive average pooling layer after the CNN to pool the step width to a single dimension per word.
 The unaligned model uses fractional max pooling after layers 2 and 4, which controls the final step width of the sentence representation.

 The aligned model is trained with a cross-entropy loss for each visual word representation.
 The unaligned model is trained with a connectionist temporal classification loss over the sequence of words in the sentence.

-## To do
-- [x] merge branch with pre-train tasks into 'robust' branch
-- [x] add source loss for unalign CTCLoss
-- [x] calculate CER or accuracy on validation
-- [x] add tensorboard support
-- [x] add checkpoint loading of pre-train models
-- [x] switch visual representation model to gray-scale
-- [x] add an argument to control step width for unaligned (width of visual embedding)
-- [x] add the ability to enable/disable gradient updates from the pre-train model
-- [x] load pre-train images in __getitem__ from numpy compressed file
-- [x] add logging support using LOG.debug
-- [x] display debug source ref vs hyp OCR output on forward pass of transformer
-- [x] refactor aligned and unaligned
-  (the code was getting a little unwieldy with branches for pre-train and word vs line)

 ## Major features
 - online image generation for both tokens and sentences